antonpichka/library_architecture_mvvm_modify/package/README.md

 - - - (WhereNamed) - describe in as much detail as possible what this class does (![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png))
 - - - [FromNamed] - if the method has parameters, then list (![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png))
 - - - ParameterNamed - services and other parameters (![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png))
-- - - Local variable names - operationModel(WhereNamed)[FromNamed]ParameterNamed
+- - - Local variable name - operationModel(WhereNamed)[FromNamed]ParameterNamed

 ### Not Architectural Objects